BitPhinix/slate-yjs/README.md

 # Slate YJS

-YJS bindings for Slate.
+YJs bindings for Slate.

 Heavily inspired by [slate-collaboritve](https://github.com/cudr/slate-collaborative)

-This repo is a WIP but the basic implementation is complete and should work.
+# Usage

+Take a look at the example project [here](https://github.com/BitPhinix/slate-yjs-example)

+# Docs

+The docs currently are WIP